gvwilson/sensibleadventures/iffy/iffy.md

 "Course, first thing," Aunt Naggie lied in turn.
 She leaned over and kissed the stubble on top of her foster daughter's head.
 "You best get that in you quick an' start work on that winch cable he's after havin' tightened.
-An' he says the engine's got a knock in it again---best have a look at that too before it starts to bother him."
+An' he says the engine's got a knock in it again---best have a look at that too before it starts to bother he."

 "It's the reciprocating rod," Iffy said around a mouthful of fluffy naan.
 "Mister Mishra will straighten it out if I take it in before he gets busy.
 It won't cost anything,"
 she added hastily before her foster mother could object.
-"Not if I do a couple of odd jobs for him.
+"Not if I do a couple of odd jobs for he.
 I could head over right if you wanted."

 "Could you now?"